 Greenwood is much easier to work with than dry wood.

-Softwood like pine is much easier to carve than hardwood like oak.
+Softwood like pine is much easier to carve than a hardwood like oak.

 Learn to keep your tools sharp.
 Learn the different grips and cutting methods that improve your carving and keep you safe.

 Some people make a living with green wood carving.
 Barn the spoon out of London, England, teaches spoon making, and sells spoons out of his shop in London.

 Learn to forge tools from iron.
 Blacksmiths commonly forge knives, chisels, shovels, and fittings like door handles, hinges nails, and fasteners.